oatlog/oatlog/doc/report/main.typ

 rule may watch for substructures `<lhs> + <rhs>` where `<lhs>` and `<rhs>` themselves are constant.
 This rule input declaration interface takes the form of a syntactic pattern over terms in the IR, which the peephole rewriting engine is able to incrementally resolve into a set of candidate locations.
-Once a pattern match is found, the rewrite rule may need to run arbitrary logic to figure out whether its optimization is applicable and how to modify the program, but it may also directly specify a syntactic rewrite performing the optimization.
+Once a pattern match is found, some rewrite rules may need to run arbitrary logic to figure out whether their optimizations are applicable and how to modify the program, but other rewrite rules may directly specify a syntactic rewrite performing the optimization.
 In this latter case we have a purely syntactic rewrite rule, such as `Add(Const(a), Const(b)) => Const(a+b)` or `Add(Mul(a,b), Mul(a,c)) => Mul(a, Add(b,c))`, which not only are easy to state but also easier to reason about than ad-hoc passes, expressed in possibly very many lines of code.